nickwimer/ytScripts/README.md

 `python plot_data/plot_slices.py --help` for full list of arguments.

 ### To Do:

 - [ ] Add in various EB visualization options in quick vis slice plot

 ## plot_averages.py

-This will load in the pandas dataframe and make time series plots
+This will load in the Pandas DataFrame and make time series plots

 Ex: `python plot_data/plot_averages.py -p outdata/averages/ -f NAME --field mag_vort`